jaylach/kale/README.md

 _Using a fat arrow (`=>`) will create a new object when the template is used (basically, a map).
 Using a skinny arrow (`->`) will modify the object in place, only changing the properties which are specified._

-To map a new property, with a string value, to the output:
+To map a new property, with a string or number value, to the output:

 <pre>
 templateName -> {
-  <strong>key: "value"</strong>
+  <strong>stringKey: "value"</strong>,
+  <strong>numberKey: 42</strong>
 }
 </pre>